Chinese language : Lesson 3

 Following on from lesson 2 here are some everyday useful phrases that you might need when traveling in China.

 In this third lesson we look at simple transactions at shops and restaurants.
-With our previous lesson 1 and 2 we build up basic communication skills useful for a first visit to China.
+With our previous lesson 1 and 2 we build up the basics that are useful for a first visit to China.

 Shenzhen vegetable market, Guangdong Copyright © Dreamstime see image license